Neuro-based Teaching Methodologies

 2. Strong Focus on Developing socio-economic skills through play

-4. MiniChess play-innovation is a proven model for BRAIN-TRAINING
+4. MiniChess play-innovation is a proven model for Brain Training

-5. The MiniChess-games are designed to stimulate critical think-skills as well as emotional skills from practical play-experiences:
+5. The MiniChess games are designed to stimulate critical think-skills as well as emotional skills from practical play-experiences:

-“Children learn to make healthy decisions, by making decisions.
-Not by taking instruction.”
+“Children learn to make healthy decisions by making decisions, not by taking instruction.”

 Important Information

-MiniChess is available online with live classes on the MC Platform.
+MiniChess is available online with live classes on the MC platform.

-For children aged 4-12
+For children aged 4 to 12

 Teaching Materials

-- Staunton Chessboards and Sets in Stackable Containers
+- Staunton chessboards and sets in stackable containers

-- MiniChess Stamp (used by teachers in spatial development)
+- MiniChess stamp (used by teachers in spatial development)

-- Teacher Aid Pack Plus (props and learning materials for lessons)
+- Teacher Aid pack plus (props and learning materials for lessons)

-- Learner Workbooks
+- Learner workbooks

-- Mecer Smartlife 7’’ Tablet
+- Mecer Smartlife 7 inch tablet

-- The MiniChess by Kasparov Offline Game (tablet-based)
+- The MiniChess by Kasparov offline game (tablet-based)

-- MiniChess Coding Kit
+- MiniChess coding kit

 About The Materials